moon-ray/GoSonic2D-Plus/README.md

 ![cool logo](https://github.com/son-ray/Sonic-Godot-Physics/blob/main/read_me/logo.png)
-## About the framework
+## About the concept
 This is based on marimitoTH's [GoSonic2D](https://github.com/marmitoTH/GoSonic2D), and aims to add more features from the classic Sonic games.

-Do not use this as a base for your fan games yet, as it is still in early development.

-~~(The "+" in the name means "+ More features" not engine improvement.)~~
+It his highly not recommended to use to create fan games.
+If you really want to make a Godot Sonic fan game, I don't recommend using this.
+This is simply a proof of concept and a small little project of mine to improve my understanding of Godot.
+If you want to modify this fork in any way to make some sort of fan game, feel free to do so.
+(You will need a good understanding of GDScript in order to use this framework.)

-This framework is being worked on Godot version 3.5.1.
+This project was worked on Godot 3.5.1

 It not compatible with Godot version 4 and up.

-## Added features so far:
+## Added features:

 * Super Sonic, along with all of his ring draining, 50 ring requirement and pallete swapping.
 * Music Manager, play all your music by doing MusicManager.play_music(insert audio stream here)